eik-lib/website/docs/overview_concepts.md

 ## Aliasing

 Aliasing can be applied to all packages and is a way of having a static URL reference, which can change, to a version of a package.
 Aliases are mutable and can be set to point to different versions of a package.
-The alias URL will do a redirect to the full version its set to point to.
+The alias URL will do a redirect to the full version that it is set to point to.

 Lets say we publish `lit-html`  version `1.1.1`  as an NPM package to a Eik server.
 It will then live on the following URL: